If you’re going to create an online business, you need a platform to host the information that you want to share and to process your sales.

 At present, that requires 1,000 subscribers and 4,000 hours of watch time for your channel.
-When you meet that criteria, you can apply for monetization and serve ads on your videos.
+When you meet those criteria, you can apply for monetization and serve ads on your videos.

 Where YouTube isn’t quite as good of a video hosting platform is when you need privacy for your videos.
 After all, it’s a sharing platform and search engine.

 If you need hosting for paid services, like a course or membership, YouTube’s options aren’t that great.

 You can list your videos on YouTube in one of three ways:

 The Public option is most common.
 When you publish, others can discover and watch your video on YouTube or embed it on your site.

 Private videos on YouTube are only visible to you while you’re logged into the platform.
 That’s not suitable for sharing with a paid audience.